 In Germany, Christmas Markets are usually called Weihnachstsmarkt (Christmas Eve Market) or Christkindlmarkt (Christ Child Market).
 The name goes back to a tradition from the 16th century by Martin Luther.
 Traditionally in Germany, the day of giving gifts was December 6th, which later changed to Christmas Eve.
 The Christkind on markets is usually a young girl dressed almost angel-like in a white and gold dress with a crown and wings that serve as a symbol for being the “gift giver”.
 The Christkind attends the opening ceremony of the Weihnachstsmarkt, giving a speech to kick off the festivities.
 The Christkindlmarkt of Nuremberg is famous for its Christkind, which you will see walking around town accompanying St. Nicholas.

-You will notice that many major cities in Germany host multiple markets that vary in size and quality.
+You will notice that many major cities in Germany host multiple markets which vary in size and quality.
 Most markets are generally set up outdoors on the main town squares or near the Rathaus (Town hall).
 Even though each market has its own unique style, you will always find certain elements coming back wherever you go in Germany.
-Traditional German food and drinks always have a big draw such as the popular glühwein (mulled wine), bratwurst, and lebkuchen (gingerbread).
+Traditional German food and drinks always have a big draw such as the popular Glühwein (mulled wine), Bratwurst, and Lebkuchen (gingerbread).
 Artisans & merchants display handmade Christmas ornaments & nutcrackers, miniature porcelain villages, snow globes, and other festive decorations.
 Without a doubt, you will find the perfect souvenir or gift to take home!
 And of course, the main center of attention is a gigantic Christmas tree!

 The best time to visit any Christmas Market is during the evening when the glistening lights charm up the place.
 Visiting a Christmas market in Germany is a true social event, where you meet up with family and friends.
 Picture enjoying the atmosphere while sipping a mulled wine under the twinkling Christmas lights.